procivis/one-wallet/README.md

 ### Detox E2E

+### Requirements

+Detox dependency `node-canvas` requires native dependencies installed to build and run properly.
+Use the link for details: https://github.com/Automattic/node-canvas?tab=readme-ov-file#compiling
+After installing canvas dependencies, reinstall node dependencies by removing `node_modules` and then `pnpm install` or using `pnpm rebuild`

+### Building

 In order to run the E2E tests, one needs to set up `.env.detox` file (in the root of this project) with desk url, username and password:

 ```